ma-chengyuan/just-latex/README.md

 ## Configuration

 Pandoc filters cannot take arguments directly from command line, so just-latex reads configuration from files at different locations:
-* It will first try to look for a `jlconfig.toml` under the same directory as the executable (this can be [ambiguous](https://doc.rust-lang.org/std/env/fn.current_exe.html) when symlinks are involved), and load that as a config file.
+* It will first try looking for a `jlconfig.toml` under the same directory as the executable (this can be [ambiguous](https://doc.rust-lang.org/std/env/fn.current_exe.html) when symlinks are involved), and load that as a config file.
 * Then it will look for a `jlconfig.toml` under the working directory, and load it if it's there.

 A config file does not need to specify all config items, as it merely overrides config items previously loaded.
 I also plan to add support for configuration on a per-document basis from the YAML metadata block in the future.